memfault/interrupt/_drafts/advanced-gdb.md

 author: tyler
 ---

-About 6 years ago, when I was in my first few months at Pebble as a firmware engineer, I decided to take an entire work day to read through the entire manual of the GNU debugger, GDB.
+About 6 years ago, when I was in my first few months at Pebble as a firmware engineer, I decided to take an entire workday to read through the entire manual of the GNU debugger, GDB.
 It was by far one of my best decisions as an early professional engineer.
 After that day, I felt like I was 10x faster at debugging the Pebble firmware and our suite of unit tests.
 I even had a new `.gdbinit` script with a few macros and configuration flags to boot, which I continue to amend to this day.

 Over the years, I've learned from many firmware developers and am here writing this post to share what I've learned along the way.
 If you have any comments or suggestions about this post, I would love to hear from you in [Interrupt's Slack channel](https://interrupt-slack.herokuapp.com/).